ethandhko/NCC-Internship-Blog/_posts/2020-07-26-Five-Week-Experience.md

 image: images/ncc.jpeg
 ---

+## About

+This blog post provides a brief overview of my five week experience in the NCC Internship program.
+I provide details of what I achieved each week, and overall takeaways from the experience as a whole.

+{% include info.html text="Each week has a seperate presentation to go with it.
+You can click the title of each week to be redirected to the presentation." %}

 ## [Week 1](https://docs.google.com/presentation/d/1B1If5Bvh-s6tBPojnhCGpyM8s_lRUj-QWLMT5C5Rnds/edit?usp=sharing)

-Now more than ever, multi-omics data has become imperative to understanding cancer and its mechanisms.
+Now more than ever, `multi-omics data` has become imperative to understanding cancer and its mechanisms.
 Therefore, week 1 was generally spent getting comfortable with the idea of proteomics and multi-omics data along with its implications on modern science.

 I spent a majority of my time attempting to understand what this type of data looked like, as I had never been exposed to it before.